Are alcohol and diabetic retinopathy linked? There is strong evidence that they are. But first, what is diabetic retinopathy?

 IV.
 Resources

-Diabetic retinopathy is a disease that causes impaired vision or even total blindness.
-It does so by damaging blood vessels in the retina.
+DR is a disease that causes impaired vision or even total blindness.
+It does this by damaging blood vessels in the retina.
 The retina is needed for vision.
 This disease usually affects both eyes.
 And it can affect anyone with diabetes.
 That is, either type 1 or type 2.

 In early stages of the disease, there may be no symptoms.
-However, as it progresses, symptoms may include these.
+But as it progresses, symptoms may include these.

 - Blurred vision.